joshua-d-phillips/AureliaUiPoc/README.md

 ## Plugins

-Using Aurelia's Http-Client (see /src/customers/customerData.js) and Validation (see /src/customers/search.js and search.html) plugins
+Using Aurelia's Http-Client (see /src/customers/customerData.js) and Validation (see /src/customers/search.js and search.html) plugins.

+Add the plugins using `jspm install aurelia-http-client aurelia-validation`

 ---